OctopusDeploy/docs/docs/octopus-rest-api/octopus.client/getting-started.md

 Note that for the `PowerShell Core` example above, the path needs to be slightly different than the one for `PowerShell`.
 :::

-If you're referencing the netstandard version of Octopus.Client, you may find you also need to add a reference to `NewtonSoft.Json.dll` and `Octodiff`:
+If you're referencing an older version of the .NET Standard version of Octopus.Client, you may find you also need to add a reference to `NewtonSoft.Json.dll` and `Octodiff`:
 ```powershell
 # Using `Install-Package`
 $path = Join-Path (Get-Item ((Get-Package NewtonSoft.Json).source)).Directory.FullName "lib/netstandard2.0/NewtonSoft.Json.dll"